SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

             });
           }
       ```
-* Open the file AccountsEventProcessor.java at the location :
+* Open the file AccountsEventProcessor.java in the project :
-  core-banking/src/main/java/com/solace/acme/bank/corebanking/service/AccountsEventProcessor.java
     * Add in the following two methods in the same file :
       ```Java
           public boolean processAccountOpenedEvent(final String accountOpenedActionEventPayload) {